And we're back meeting and surpassing all audience expectations every day, Rush Limbaugh, the EIB Network.

 But it's seductive to a lot of people.

-And here you have the Columbia Journalism School Dean admitting that the value of being admitted to a Harvard or Yale is that you get the key to the top of the social ladder in Washington, in New York, in Boston.
+And here you have the Columbia Journalism School dean admitting that the value of being admitted to a Harvard or Yale is that you get the key to the top of the social ladder in Washington, in New York, in Boston.

 That's what you get.

-And therefore it's worth whatever it costs your parents to send you there.
+And therefore, it's worth whatever it costs your parents to send you there.

-Other words, nobody ever gets out of high school, really.
+In other words, nobody ever gets out of high school, really.

 It just changes location.